I’m off inside my own head these days…

 I’ve decided to focus on something that means something personal to me and can answer a question that hasn’t been addressed before in this context.

 I suspected and had heard from acquaintances that there must be over 1000 paranormal investigation groups in the U.S. They have proliferated with the advent of ghost hunter television and do-it-yourself paranormal investigation.
 I was very interested in the idea of “sham inquiry” – where some activity presents the appearance of science but lacks the heart and guts.
 All over our society, sciencey trappings are used to give the appearance of seriousness and credibility.
 Can anyone do science?
 Do they do it right?
 If the activity is not science what are they doing and why?
-I am interesting in how many paranormal investigation groups explicitly say they use a scientific method.
+I am interested in how many paranormal investigation groups explicitly say they use a scientific method.

 I focus on the amateur investigation group as the unit.
 The internet has allowed groups of people with common interests to form self-sustaining groups that “research” those topics that conventional science has mostly rejected – parapsychology, hauntings, unusual experiences and sightings.
 My study was designed to document how many of these groups there are in the U.S., what they do and how they do it.
 I look at their activities, some of which they state are “scientific”, and compare this with orthodox scientific practices.
 I should be able to determine if these groups make a meaningful contribution to knowledge via genuine inquiry or if it’s just a sham.